 NGU Announces Partnership with Tree of Life Bookstores

-Tigerville, SC (January 8, 2020) North Greenville University (NGU) is pleased to announce a new course materials partnership with Tree of Life Bookstores (TOL), headquartered in Marion, IN.
+Tigerville, SC (January 8, 2020) North Greenville University (NGU) is pleased to announce a new course materials partnership with Tree of Life Bookstores (ToL), headquartered in Marion, IN.
 The partnership will provide NGU students with more affordable course material solutions.

-TOL will offer its innovative “textbook butler” service to NGU students beginning Fall 2020.
+Tree of Life will offer its innovative “textbook butler” service to NGU students beginning Fall 2020.
 This service allows students to have all their course materials delivered to their campus residence or desired address before classes begin, all conveniently billed as one low fee to their student account.

-“One of the challenges of attending college is the cost beyond tuition, and in our digital age, textbook purchases has often become a barrier for many students.
+“One of the challenges of attending college is the cost beyond tuition, and in our digital age, textbook purchases have often become a barrier for many students.
 Our new partnership will increase affordability for our students and improve customer service simultaneously in ways that will encourage students to continue in their studies until graduation,” said NGU President Dr. Gene C. Fant, Jr. “We are excited to add this new partner in our work of equipping transformational leaders for church and society.”

 “Tree of Life has been great to work with,” says Senior Associate Vice President for Tigerville Operations Billy Watson.
 “Their Christian values and purpose match perfectly with NGU’s mission and values.”